30 Clever Cooking Secrets Only Chefs Know

 Share a meal virtually.

-"Use networking software to have a dinner date or cocktails with friends," says Julie Heins, chef at Secco Wine Bar in Richmond, Virginia.
-"We're all in this together."
+If you can't invite your friends and family over for dinner in-person, "use networking software to have a dinner date or cocktails with friends," suggests Julie Heins, chef at Secco Wine Bar in Richmond, Virginia.

 Be patient with yourself.

-You might be tempted to try a big cooking project with lots of steps and details—after all, this is the perfect time to experiment and challenge yourself.
+You might be tempted to try a big cooking project with lots of steps and details.
 "By all means, go for it, but be gentle with yourself if things don't go your way," says Jessica Rothacker, chef and co-owner of Heirloom Café in Athens, Georgia.

 If things go awry, don't despair.
-"Remember there are lots of independent restaurants out there trying to make ends meet through this quarantine with curbside delivery," says Rothacker.
-If your recipe doesn't turn out the way you hoped, you have a tasty backup plan—and you can always try again tomorrow.
+Rothacker reminds us that there are still plenty of restaurants that have not recovered from the losses incurred during COVID.
+If your recipe doesn't turn out the way you hoped, you can support local businesses by getting takeout or dining at a restaurant—and you can always try again tomorrow.

 More content from Healthy Eating